Xalgorithms/development-docs/content/thought_experiments/britannia_brewery.md

 | 6  | After Midnight        | british  | stout  | 20   |
 | 7  | Shed No Tears         | british  | stout  | 15   |
 | 8  | The Darkess           | british  | porter | 25   |

+**Experimental note**: This table represents "more information about stock".
+We would have to imagine that it could be generalized.